JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

     sudo ln -s /home/mark/jper-oaipmh/src/jper-oaipmh/deployment/oaipmh.conf .
     sudo supervisorctl reread
     sudo supervisorctl update

+NOTE:  The storage service above contained an nginx configuration that also routes requests forwarded from the gateway machine to the oaipmh code, so that will already be in place.
+If you have to scale up the services by moving oaipmh onto a different machine from store, then abstract out the necessary parts of the nginx config too.

 ADMIN: The oaipmh app should be checked regularly because if it is not running then oaipmh queries to the system will fail.